Roestdev/hebrew_accents/README.md

 - Furthermore, the encoding of Hebrew accents in UTF-8 is complex, as a single accent can be represented by either one or two Unicode code-points.

-- Additionally, the mapping of Unicode code-points to Hebrew accents is not always one-to-one, meaning that a single code-point can potentially correspond to multiple Hebrew accents,pendingding of the context.
+- Additionally, the mapping of Unicode code-points to Hebrew accents is not always one-to-one, meaning that a single code-point can potentially correspond to multiple Hebrew accents, depending of the context.

 For more information see [Unicode Problems](https://mechon-mamre.org/c/hr/unicode.htm).